Evolution of networks with multiple junctions: Short--time existence II

-A consequence of these ``geometric'' parabolic results is the extension of Theorem~\ref{curvexplod} and Corollary~\ref{kexplod} to any $C^{2+\alpha,1+\alpha}$ curvature flow.
-As before, we apply such results to the reparametrized $C^\infty$ special curvature flow given by Corollary~\ref{parareg0}, then it is clear that the conclusions holds also for the original flow since they are concerned only with the curvature and the lengths of the curves, which are invariant by reparametrization.
+A consequence of this ``geometric'' parabolic smoothing theorem is the extension of Theorem~\ref{curvexplod} and Corollary~\ref{kexplod} to any curvature flow.
+As before, we apply such results to the reparametrized $C^\infty$ special curvature flow given by Corollary~\ref{sunique} (or Corollary~\ref{parareg0}).
+The conclusions also hold for the original flow since they are concerned only with the curvature and the lengths of the curves, which are invariant by reparametrization.

-\begin{thm} If $T<+\infty$ is the maximal time interval of existence of a $C^{2+\alpha,1+\alpha}$ curvature flow $\SS_t$, then \begin{enumerate} \item either the inferior limit of the length of at least one curve of $\SS_t$ is zero, as $t\to T$, \item or $\limup_{t\to T}\int_{\SS_t}k^2\,ds=+\infty$, hence, the curvature is not bounded as $t\to T$. \end{enumerate} Moreover, if the lengths of the $n$ curves are uniformly positively bounded from below, then this superior limit is actually a limit and there exists a positive constant $C$ such that
+\begin{thm} Let $T<+\infty$ be the maximal time interval of existence of a curvature flow $\SS_t$ which is $C^2$ in space and $C^1$ in time in $[0,1]\times(0,T)$, then \begin{enumerate} \item either the inferior limit of the length of at least one curve of $\SS_t$ is zero, as $t\to T$, \item or $\limup_{t\to T}\int_{\SS_t}k^2\,ds=+\infty$, hence the curvature is not bounded as $t\to T$. \end{enumerate} Moreover, if the lengths of the $n$ curves are uniformly positively bounded from below, then this superior limit is actually a limit and there exists a positive constant $C$ such that

 for every $t\in[0, T)$. \end{thm}